This question can be answered on the basis of the college you aim for. One needs to aim high and work hard to achieve it.

 See Also: NEET Preparation

-In order to get a good government medical college, aspirants must aim for 590+ and nothing less.
+In this case, when this is the range of cut-off, in order to get a good government medical college, aspirants must aim for 590+ and nothing less.
 Since, the NEET cut-off changes every year, one must set a higher target of NEET score to get that seat you always dreamt of.

 - 650+ can get you a seat at MAMC